Cony Sea

 the Grand Divide

 the Cony Sea is a hundred mile wide body of water, often consider the northern part of the far more famous Codi Sea.
 The sea sits as a divide between Novyum and Anbar.
-Flowing between the two reaches of Ethae it is the connection from the Codi Sea to the great oceanic bodies of waters north and west, eventually merging with the Pryde Waters and the Piercing Ocean beyond.
-Historically speaking it may well be one of the oldest used waters worldwide, with ships still common on its waves in the modern day.
+Flowing between the two reaches of Ethae it is the connection from the Codi Sea in the south, to the great oceanic bodies of waters north and west, eventually merging with the Pryde Waters and the Piercing Ocean beyond.
+Historically speaking it may well be one of the oldest used and most important waters worldwide.
+A key trade lane, east to west, and north to south in the civilization north.
+Ships are still common on its waves in the modern day.

 Comments